DFE-Digital/get-into-teaching-app/app/views/content/life-as-a-teacher/age-groups-and-specialisms/special-educational-needs.md

 ## SEND-focused teaching roles

 All initial teacher training courses cover teaching pupils with SEND.

-Once you have gained [qualified teacher status (QTS)](/train-to-be-a-teacher/what-is-qts), you can choose to specialise in teaching and nurturing pupils with SEND in a more SEND-focused role.
+Once you have gained [qualified teacher status (QTS)](/train-to-be-a-teacher/what-is-qts), you can choose to specialise in teaching and nurturing pupils with special educational needs and disabilities in a more SEND-focused role.
 This could be through:

 * teaching in a special school
 * becoming a special educational needs co-ordinator (SENCO)